 Fees are as follows:

-*please note that the shared lessons are only an option if there is another student wanting to have shared lessons on the same instrument.
+*please note that the shared and group lessons are only an option if there is another student wanting to have shared lessons on the same instrument.

 The fee covers 33 lessons per academic year.
 This works out on average as 11 weeks in a term but as term lengths vary you may receive 10 lessons one term and 12 the next for example.